simplicitesoftware/documentation/docs/documentation/operation/kubernetes.md

 postgres   NodePort   10.3.179.187   <none>        5432:31392/TCP   9m6s
 ```

-### Simplicit&eacute;&reg; instance
+### Simplicité instance

 The following `simplicite.yml` manifest contains:

 - A persistent volume for the Git repositories
 - A claim for the above persistent volume
-- A deployment for a Simplicit&eacute;&reg; instance container
+- A deployment for a Simplicité instance container
-- A loadbalanced service for the Simplicit&eacute;&reg; instance
+- A loadbalanced service for the Simplicité instance

 ```yaml
 ---